LLNL/sundials/doc/arkode/guide/source/Usage/User_callable.rst

    not include calls made by a linear solver or preconditioner.

    :param arkode_mem: pointer to the ARKODE memory block.
-   :param num_rhs: the right-hand side partition index:
+   :param num_partition: the right-hand side partition index:

                    * For ERKStep, ``0`` corresponds to :math:`f(t,y)`